nikokopp/MDP/README.md

 ## License

-Released under the MIT License.
+This is free research software provided as-is for scientific use.
+You are welcome to redistribute it under certain conditions.
+Licensed under the MIT License (see LICENSE file for details).

 ---